jfrog/log-analytics/README.md

 ### Running as a service

-If Fluentd was installed with [fluentd-agent-installer.sh](https://raw.githubusercontent.com/jfrog/log-analytics/master/fluentd-installer/scripts/linux/fluentd-agent-installer.sh) this step can be omitted.
 By default td-agent will run as the td-agent user however the JFrog logs folder only has file permissions for the artifactory or xray user.

 * Fix the group and file permissions issue in Artifactory as root: